 - Pumping should always be comfortable.
 Do NOT turn pump settings too high to try to obtain milk more quickly.

-- While pumping: listen to relaxing music or look at a picture of your baby.
+- While pumping: listen to relaxing music or look at a picture or video of your baby.

 How Long to Pump

 - Continue to pump until your milk stops flowing, generally around 15-20 minutes per breast or a total of 15-20 minutes if double pumping.

 - Try to pump when your baby would normally nurse.
 Going long periods without pumping may decrease your milk supply.

 - If pumping is not: comfortable, productive, or you are not certain which breast flange size is correct for your nipples, call a lactation consultant for help.

 Milk Storage Guideline for your healthy, full-term baby.

 - Glass or hard plastic containers are ideal for freezing breast milk, but freezer bags designed for milk storage may also be used.